BACKACHE COMMON SENSE

-Once you have acknowledged the stress, you can try any of the standard ways of reducing it, such as exercise, long walks, zen, screaming (alone in the car, perhaps), yoga, dancing, or getting away from the source of the stress.
+Once you have acknowledged the stress, you can try any of the standard ways of reducing it, such as exercise, long walks, mindfulness meditation, screaming (alone in the car, perhaps), yoga, dancing, or getting away from the source of the stress.

-- See a Professional Yoga teachers, physicians, body workers, massage therapists, and counselors are trained to help you through a crisis.
+- See a Professional Yoga teachers, physicians, body workers, massage therapists, physical therapists, and counselors are trained to help you through a crisis.

 - Stretch Consult your doctor before trying any exercises.
 On the floor, or a bed if you cannot make it to the floor, lie on your back and:

 - Take hold of one knee; slowly stretch it toward your opposite shoulder.
 Then the other knee.

 - Grab both knees and gently rock from side to side; the floor will give your hips a massage.